 The Vammala Plant is a 300,000 tonne per annum crushing, milling and flotation facility that was recommissioned in June 2007.
-Since recommissioning the plant has produced 297,402 ounces of gold in concentrate to the 30 June 2017.
+Since recommissioning, the plant has produced 362,157 ounces of gold in concentrate to the 31 December 2019.

-Ore processed through the Vammala Plant is sourced from the Orivesi Gold Mine, 80 kilometres to the northeast and the Jokisivu Gold Mine, 40 kilometres to the southwest. undefined
+Ore processed through the Vammala Plant is sourced from the Jokisivu Gold Mine, 40 kilometres to the southwest and the Kaapelinkulma Gold Mine, 65 kilometres to the east.

 * 6 months of production for 2007

-The majority of gold concentrate derived from Jokisivu and Orivesi ore is now being processed at the Svartliden Plant in Sweden, with only a small portion of concentrate delivered to the Boliden Harjavalta Smelter.
+The majority of gold concentrate derived from Jokisivu and Kaapelinkulma ore is being processed at the Svartliden Plant in Sweden, with only a small portion of concentrate delivered to the Boliden Harjavalta Smelter in southern Finland.

-The Company received permission to process ore from Kaapelinkulma at the Vammala Plant and to continue processing at a rate of 300,000 tonnes per annum following the submission of a proposal outlining improved actions relating to water management around the Vammala site and additional information pertaining to Kaapelinkulma ore to the Centre for Economic Development, Transport and the Environment (“the ELY Centre”). .
-The ELY Centre considered both activities as acceptable and have provided the permission to undertake these while the new Environmental Permit for the Vammala Plant is still under appeal.
+The Company has however received permission to process ore from Kaapelinkulma at the Vammala Plant and to continue processing at a rate of 300,000 tonnes per annum following the submission of a proposal outlining improved actions relating to water management around the Vammala site and additional information pertaining to Kaapelinkulma ore to the Centre for Economic Development, Transport and the Environment (“the ELY Centre”).
+The ELY Centre considered both activities as acceptable and have provided the permission to undertake these whilst a decision on the new Environmental Permit for the Vammala Plant is pending.